novohit/novohit/README.md

 ### Hi there 👋

-a student from Guangdong, China.

-- 📖 Interested in full stack, but more on backend (Java, Go) and distributed system recently.
+- 📖 Interested in full stack, but more on backend (Java, Go) and distributed system.

 - 📝 My blog: [novohit.top](https://novohit.top)